 Positive behaviour is an essential component of an effective teaching and learning environment.
 Hillcrest School is committed to the promotion of positive behaviour for all students and to supporting students to develop their social, emotional and behavioural skills, and overall welfare.
+Embedding the fundamental British Values in our curriculum is an essential aspect of this policy.

 Hillcrest School has a holistic approach to education, valuing learning in and out of the classroom.
 We are an 'Attachment Aware' school which means we focus on building positive relationships between students and staff and students with their peers.
 We recognise that understanding our emotions is a key aspect of understanding and managing behaviour.
 Through 'Emotion Coaching' and being attachment aware, both students and adults are both able to manage their behaviour and create an environment that is conducive to learning.
-Ultimately, we wish to give our students' confidence about their capacity to self-manage/self-regulate their emotions and behaviour.
+Ultimately, through our pastoral and whole school curriculum, we aim to model successful behaviours, habits and routines, and endeavour to give our students' confidence about their capacity to self-manage/self-regulate their emotions and behaviour.
+This will ensure all students understand the positive behaviours that are expected in lessons, around school and in the community, including online.